With the best laptop charging carts for schools, you can keep your class’s devices powered up and ready to use.

-This model is my top pick because of its streamlined and well-thought-out design.
+This laptop storage cart is my top pick because of its streamlined and well-thought-out design.
 The product is compact, yet still capable of holding up to 12 laptops, Chromebooks, or tablets.
 It also features adjustable charging slots allowing it to accommodate a range of case styles.
 Other key features I love include the industrial-grade surge protector, heavy-duty metal frame, and the cord management system to keep everything organized.
 While this is a desktop model, it is designed to fit on a standard AV cart, which makes it easily portable when needed.

 - 16-device charging cart

 - Accommodates laptops, Chromebooks, and tablets of all sizes with its open design

 Best for: Teachers who need to bring their laptops between rooms during the instructional day.

 This rolling charging cart from Pearington is also a top option to consider, especially if you need to be able to bring your Chromebooks between classrooms.
 It offers 16 open slots that can hold devices of all sizes, so it is also a great pick if you use larger laptops.
 I like that it has grips on the side handles to keep your hands comfortable as you push it.
 I also really like the cable management system with built-in clips to keep those cables from getting tangled, becoming an eyesore, and getting in the way of putting in or taking out the Chromebooks.

 How to Choose Classroom Charging Station or Storage Cart in 3 Steps

 Before purchasing a laptop charging station, take some time to lay out your priorities and decide exactly what you want to get from the product you purchase.

 With so many models on the market, there are a lot of features that differ between options, and rushing to make a decision could mean that you choose a charging station or cart that doesn’t live up to your expectations.